 With so many DryGuy shoe dryer models it can be quite hard to choose the right one for yourself.
 That’s why I wanted to share my knowledge about them to make the choice as easy as possible.

-I made a shortlist of best DryGuy boot dryer reviews trying to review them in as much detail as possible.
-The overall rating will depend on performance, quality, practicality and the price of the DryGuy shoe dryer.
+I made a shortlist of the best DryGuy boot dryer reviews trying to review them in as much detail as possible.
+The overall rating will depend on performance, quality, practicality, and the price of the DryGuy shoe dryer.

-I tried to make the selection as diverse as possible, including dryers of different size, power, and purpose.
+I tried to make the selection as diverse as possible, including dryers of different sizes, power, and purpose.

 This is probably DryGuy’s flagship as it’s the best model that they made so far.
 This is the only DryGuy boot dryer on the list that can dry 2 pairs of gear at once.

 It will dry anything, no matter how wet or heavy your boots are.
 Four vertical ports use forced air to dry your boots in 1-3 hours and the dryer can heat up to 105 degrees F.